-In connection with certain service agreements and research agreements, the Company has granted restricted ordinary shares as compensation.
-The shares are recognized in the statements of operations and comprehensive loss based on their grant date fair values.
+In connection with certain service agreements and research agreements, the Company has granted restricted Ordinary Shares as compensation.
+The Ordinary Shares are recognized in the consolidated statements of operations and comprehensive loss based on their grant date fair values.
 Compensation cost relating to share grants with service-based graded vesting schedules is recognized based on the vesting schedule.